Preparing For Your Trip

 U.S. passport holders require visas for many countries in Africa – currently Kenya, Tanzania, Uganda, Zimbabwe, Zaire and Zambia, but not Botswana, Malawi or South Africa.

 For Kenya, Uganda, and Rwanda, you should obtain your visa online in advance.
-We can send you a help sheet on this.
-There is also a multi-country visa for Kenya, Uganda and Rwanda, but you cannot get it online if your first port of entry in Kenya – it is ok Uganda and Rwanda.
+We can send you a help sheet to do this.
+There is also a multi-country visa for Kenya, Uganda and Rwanda, but you cannot get it online if your first port of entry is in Kenya – it fine for Uganda and Rwanda.
 It is possible to get most other African countries visas upon arrival at their major airports, and in all cases now the online system seems to be working well.
 Please advise us if you plan still to get a visa on arrival, as this sometimes causes a delay, and we will advise the driver who is meeting you.

 It is a Safari Experts company policy to insist that clients take out a basic Evacuation Insurance.
 This in itself is very inexpensive, and very good to have.

 This basic coverage takes care of emergency evacuation and many eventualities i.e. if a flight is late or delayed due to African variance – it may cost a bit to catch up!
 You may wish to supplement the coverage they offer with trip cancellation cover as well, which, though expensive, can be very valuable if, at the last minute, your or a relative gets sick, and you cannot travel.